FARMERS' VOICE RADIO FOR SUSTAINABLE SMALLHOLDER AGRIBUSINESS IN LIMPOPO, SOUTH AFRICA

 Climate change and food insecurity are major challenges faced by smallholder farmers in the region, with prolonged droughts stressing crop production and diminishing productivity of agricultural lands in subsistence farming areas.
 Smallholders are disadvantaged by a lack of access to physical infrastructure, market intelligence, and land.
 It has been estimated that there are 3,034 commercial farming units and 303,000 smallholder farmers in the Limpopo Province (Statistics South Africa, 2020).
 There are many reasons for the low levels of marketing of smallholder agricultural produce, with lack of access to market information being one of the major constraints facing smallholder farmers in rural areas.
 High levels of illiteracy (60 percent) and poor access to extension agents and agricultural services in the region have been noted in several studies as contributing to smallholders’ ability to market produce and understand climate information.

 Rainforest Alliance works with certified farmers in the region, who produce amongst other things avocados, macadamia and coffee.
-Following successful pilot Farmers’ Voice Radio projects in Uganda and Ethiopia, Rainforest Alliance has partnered again with the Lorna Young Foundation and local agricultural consulting, extension and training company Agricre (Pty) Ltd to develop and broadcast a FVR programme targeting emerging smallholder farmers in Limpopo with the aim of improving their knowledge, attitudes and practices relating to the production and marketing of subtropical crops.
+Following successful pilot Farmers’ Voice Radio projects in Uganda and Ethiopia, Rainforest Alliance partnered again with the Lorna Young Foundation and local agricultural consulting, extension and training company Agricre (Pty) Ltd to develop and broadcast a FVR programme targeting emerging smallholder farmers in Limpopo.

 -

-Objective 1: Develop the technical skills of farmers in the production, processing and marketing of subtropical products (with a particular focus on avocado, banana and macadamia).
+To develop sound technical skills of farmers in production, processing and marketing of the subtropical products (including banana, mango, avocado, macadamia and lychee).

 -

-Objective 2: Improve farmers’ financial literacy, sources of finance and ability to meet application criteria.
+To improve farmers’ financial literacy, sources of finances and ability to meet application requirements/ criteria.

 -

-Objective 3: Encourage farmers’ cooperation to engage and form partnerships with government, private sector and other stakeholders,
+To encourage farmers’ cooperation and engagement with government, private sector and other stakeholders.